D-class lifeboat (IB1)

-The D-class (IB1) lifeboats are inflatable boats serving in the RNLI inshore lifeboat (ILB) fleet as well as a number of Independent Lifeboats around the UK and Ireland.
+The D-class (IB1) lifeboats are inflatable boats serving in the Royal National Lifeboat Institution (RNLI) inshore lifeboat (ILB) fleet as well as a number of Independent Lifeboats around the UK and Ireland.
 Although they are known as the "IB1" at times, they are the latest development of the D-class lifeboat and as such are mainly referred to as a "D-class".

 This class of lifeboat is one of the smallest operated by the RNLI, and they are a common sight at lifeboat stations round the coast.
 Unlike other members of the ILB fleet, the D-class (IB1) does not have a rigid hull.
-All others with the exception of the Arancia, hovercraft and all-weather lifeboat tenders are rigid inflatable boats.
+All others with the exception of the Arancia-class lifeboats, hovercraft and all-weather lifeboat tenders are rigid inflatable boats.

 RNLB Amanda, James and Ben (D-642) based in Hayling Island.

 The IB1 normally has a crew of three or four and is primarily used for surfer/swimmer incidents as well as assisting in cliff incidents where the casualty is near the water.
 The very nature of its work requires a swift response, and the IB1 can normally be afloat very quickly.

-As of February 2020 the minimum crew for an RNLI IB1 was raised from 2 to 3.
+As of February 2020 the minimum crew for an RNLI IB1 was raised from two to three.
 Some Independent Lifeboats have different crewing levels to the RNLI.

+All of the following fleet details are referenced to the 2026 Lifeboat Enthusiast Society Handbook, with information retrieved directly from RNLI records.